Woutitit/woutitit.github.io/production/common-practice.md

 But yeah look out for (and these can be a combination of two or more as well):
 - sub layer
-- stereo layer
+- stereo layer(s)
-- octave layer
+- octave layer(s)
 - texture/timbre layer
+- transient layer
+- white noise layer
+- pad layer